ering0427/Interactive-Lab-Hub/Final_Project/README.md

 Here are some of the improvements I made to the system:
 1. Modify the code to allow one predicted class per frame.
-2. Only allows the system to send me a message and a video clip if Bella is in the scene for more than 2 seconds.
+2. Only allow the system to send me a message and a video clip if Bella is in the scene for more than 2 seconds.
 If Bella stays in the scene for more than 20 seconds, the camera stops recording and send me a message saying "Bella is still eating."
 3. Add a threshold of 2 seconds for Martin's detection in case Martin is just passing by.

+## Reflection

+1. The system works well when there is a good light source.
+I have to turn on the lights in order for it to work at night.
+2. The bowl needs to be placed 30 centimeters away from the camera for the system to better detect Bella and Martin.
+3. Bella and Martin are still sometimes misdetected.
+My guess is that Bella and Martin are approximately of the same size.
+Martin does look like a cat sometimes.